mstksg/inCode/copy/entries/centrifugal.md

 are playing a centripetal role in our system.
 There might be many, there might be none, or there might be just one.

+Ironically, it's "centrifugal" that is "not a real force", but rather just a mask that other forces can don and wear.

 ### Centrifugal Roots

+So, what is *the* centrifugal force?